 So, should you be intermittent fasting while TTC?

 It’s not possible to say that intermittent fasting will definitely harm your fertility.
 However, we do know that restrictive eating can suppress our hormones and prevent regular ovulation, so intermittent fasting is risky and not an eating pattern I recommend especially to women trying to conceive.

 Generally, I do not recommend restrictive dieting when you are TTC.

 There is also absolutely no evidence that intermittent fasting is helpful for fertility!
 And if you become pregnant, intermittent fasting is definitely NOT recommended during a time where so many nutrients are required to support new life.

 Read more about what you can eat MORE of during pregnancy in this blog post.

 I am a strong supporter of a Mediterranean-style diet for fertility and the science is on my side!
 This way you can enjoy an abundance of colourful fruits, vegetables, wholegrains, legumes and beans, lashings of extra virgin olive oil, seafood, fermented dairy foods such as yoghurt and cheese in moderation, eggs and less frequent portions of red meat and sweets.

 Check out my guide to the Mediterranean Diet for fertility here.

 Do you need help planning a fertility-friendly diet without the fads?
 Join The Waiting Game, my popular 4-week online program designed for women trying to conceive to transform your diet for optimal fertility, with support from expert fertility dietitian & nutritionist, Stefanie Valakas APD, The Dietologist.
-We start June 22nd!
-Don’t miss out on your spot for just $147 (AUD) or ~$100 USD for the first 50 women!
+Get in quick to receive a free copy of my cookbook, Cooking with The Dietologist valued at $14 AUD / $9 USD!